charcoalphp/.github/CONTRIBUTING.md

 implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout the project ([PSR-12], indentation, comments, etc.).

-Please accompany changes with passing unit tests and complete code coverage ([PHPUnit]).

 Adhering to the following this process is the best way to get your work merged: